Ewogijk/runeOS/CONTRIBUTING.md

 - dosfstools: Tooling to create FAT formatted disk images.
 - GDB: The GNU debugger.

-Then install the python dependencies, it is recommended to install in a [venv](https://docs.python.org/3/library/venv.html):
+Then install the python dependencies, it is recommended use a [venv](https://docs.python.org/3/library/venv.html):

 ```shell
 pip install scons click meson